 Wear proper footwear.
 Make sure it fits well.

 Some large skin ulcers may have a hard time fully healing even with the treatments above.
 They may need a patch of skin to help close the wound.
 This process is called a skin graft.
 Bioengineered skin graft or human skin graft may be used.

 Dead tissue can build up inside and around the wound.
-This tissue will slow or prevent healing.
-You may need a surgery to remove the dead tissue and clean the wound.
+This tissue will slow or prevent healing and increase risk of infection.
+Surgery may be needed to remove the dead tissue and clean the wound.
 This surgery is called debridement .

 Bypass surgery may be needed to improve blood flow to the legs.
 This surgery uses healthy blood vessels to carry blood past areas of unhealthy blood vessels.
 The improved blood flow may help with wound healing.

 Sometimes an infection is too severe or does not respond to treatment.
 As a last resort, amputation surgery may be needed.
 This is the removal of a body part to stop the infection from spreading to the rest of the body.

 Hyperbaric oxygen therapy may help with healing.
 This therapy is delivered in a chamber.
 Pure oxygen is pumped into the chamber.
 This helps to increase the amount of oxygen in the blood.
 The extra oxygen can improve healing.

 Another option to help speed healing is using negative pressure wound therapy.
 A vacuum device and dressing are used to create negative pressure on the wound.
 This can help the wound heal faster.

 To help reduce your chance of diabetic foot ulcers:

 - Clean your feet daily.
 Dry them thoroughly, especially between the toes, before putting shoes and socks on.